ClonkAndre/IV-SDK-DotNet/Documentation/FAQ.md

 ---

+### ❓ All my scripts are crashing after i've updated to a newer IV-SDK .NET version!

+Usually updating IV-SDK .NET does not result in your scripts crashing, but some IV-SDK .NET updates might've changed something critical, and thus it might crash scripts that are not yet adapted to that change.
+If that's the case, it is up to the script developers to update their scripts to work with the latest version of IV-SDK .NET.

+---

 ### ❓ My game crashes after installing IV-SDK .NET.
 What should I do?

 1. Make sure you have all prerequisites installed (see [Installation Guide](Installation.md)).